Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Buccaneers have been favored by 12.5 points or more once this season and covered the spread.

-- Tampa Bay is 2-3 against the spread and 4-1 overall in games when it scores more than 20.7 points.
+- Tampa Bay is 2-3 against the spread and 4-1 overall this season when the team records more than 20.7 points.

-- In games that Tampa Bay piles up more than 330.8 yards, the team is 2-4 against the spread and 5-1 overall.
+- Tampa Bay is 2-4 against the spread and 5-1 overall when the team totals more than 330.8 yards.

-- The Buccaneers have turned the ball over six times this season, one fewer than the Bears have forced (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Bears.